 Another way to modify your own living area is to construct a drop ceiling.
 This additional ceiling will be hanging below your actual ceiling.
 The space between the ceiling and the drop ceiling is what you call a plenum area — a space where air exists under more pressure compared to the outside atmosphere.
 That layer of highly pressured air will act as an insulating component of its own kind.

 The plenum area is very good for protecting yourself against impact noise.
 If any noise manages to get across that area, the actual drop ceiling should block any further passage.
 The ceiling should consist of appropriate acoustic ceiling tiles or panels.
 Nowadays, you have an extensive selection at your disposal, made from various materials.

 Creating a drop ceiling takes time and money, and is definitely not something you can decide on overnight.
 However, if high levels of noise drastically affect your daily life, you might want to seriously think about this option.

 3. Make Changes to the Floor Above Your Ceiling

 It might be more complicated to make any changes to the upstairs floor than to work on your own living area.
 In many cases, that area will be inhabited by your neighbors.

 However, some of the most effective ways to protect yourself against unwanted noise revolve around soundproofing the upper-level floor.
 If there is any possibility at all, you should seriously consider these options.

-The easiest way to prevent impact noise is to soften the floor by carpeting it.
-Nowadays, you can easily find a number of special soundproof rugs and carpets which effectively dampen structure-borne sounds.
+The easiest way to prevent walking noise is to soften the floor by carpeting it.
+Nowadays, you can easily find a number of special soundproof rugs and carpets which effectively dampen impact sounds.